Ultimate Antarctica: South Georgia & Antarctic Circle - 23 - $37,490

 Single Supplement And Child Policy

 For those travelling solo who would like their own cabin, there is a good number of dedicated single cabins.
-The single supplement is 1.7 times the cost of a standard cabin and 2 times the cost of a superior category.
+The single supplement is 1.7 times the cost of a standard cabin and two times the cost of a superior category.
 Please contact us for details.
 There is no single supplement for solo passengers willing to share a cabin.

 Optional Adventure Activities